What is Desktop Analytics?

 Desktop Analytics currently requires that you deploy an Office 365 service in your Azure AD tenant.
 This won't be a requirement in the future.

-Workspace owner or contributor permissions to Set up your workspace, and the following roles:
+Workspace owner permissions to Set up your workspace, and the following roles:

 Configuration Manager, version 1902 with update rollup (4500571) or later.
 For more information, see Update Configuration Manager.